entrecode/visual-cms.website/readme.md

 The properties are directly inside the returned entries (no `value` property as in the SDK).
 Note that the date you try to load needs to be publicly available (i.e. needs a public get policy).

-There is also da Nunjucks Template loader that allows laoding templates from Data Manager.
+There is also da Nunjucks Template loader that allows loading templates from Data Manager.

+`datamanager.datamanager` is the actual SDK instance, but should only be used for writing data, not for reading.

 ### `nunjucksEnv` export
 Your [Nunjucks Environment](https://mozilla.github.io/nunjucks/api.html#environment).